supremeimposter/My-Vault/DiscreteMathematics/First-Order-Logic/Bounded and Free Variables.md

 ---
 ### When does quantifiers have no effect on variables?
-- Quantifiers have no effect on a predicate, if it does not contain the variable it is trying to bound.
+- Quantifiers have no effect on a predicate, if there are no free variables to bound.
 - If $\alpha$ does not contain the free variable $x$, then
 $$
 \begin{array}{rcl}